 - Nike uses a midfoot cage to provide lockdown feel as the upper is virtually free of any overlays.

 - Spanning the entire midsole is the frequently used Phylon foam for lightweight cushioning.
+Made of compressed EVA foam pellets, Phylon has been lauded for its lightness and resiliency.

 - The flex grooves in the outsole deliver excellent flexibility in the Nike Air Presto.